Press Enterprise Article – November 1, 2016

 Golden retriever in training to fill gap at Bloom counseling center

-SCOTT TWP. — Dogs have proven to be almost as valuable as the professionals at the Bloomsburg Psychological Center.
+SCOTT TWP. — Dogs have proven to be almost as valuable as the professionals at the Bloomsburg Psychotherapy Center.
 When Angie Hack started going for help with her post-traumatic stress disorder, Brewster the resident golden retriever immediately put her at ease.
 That’s why when Brewster died, Hack knew he would have to be replaced.
 Ronda Barto, co-owner of the center, got Brewster as a donation after losing her previous therapy dog, Maggie.
 Barto says dogs play a very important role at the center, making each patient feel welcome and secure.

 Brewster would greet guests as they entered, spend time with them in the waiting room and even sit next to them during sessions.
 When Brewster succumbed to liver cancer at age 10, Barto says there was a missing warmth in the office, a palpable difference.
 Hack later learned of a golden retriever breeder, Mark Lenz from Virginia, and decided to reach out to him.
 Lenz had two litters of puppies that were soon to become available.
 He agreed to donate a puppy to the center, instead of charging his typical asking price of $700.
 Hack made arrangements to pick up the puppy, now affectionately known as Trooper.